Rail transport in the United Arab Emirates

-Rail transport in the United Arab Emirates is an expanding mode of transport.
+Rail transport in the United Arab Emirates is an expanding mode of public transport in the country.
 Etihad Rail is the national railway company, and is a state-owned company.

 Mainline

 The United Arab Emirates' mainline railway network is owned and operated by Etihad Rail.

 Etihad Rail will be linked to the networks of neighbouring Arab states of the Persian Gulf countries via the Gulf Railway.

 Urban

+The following forms of urban rail transit exist: